Updated: May 7, 2021

 A darling of Appalachian culture, it is often referred to as “poke sallet” (commonly misspelled “poke salad”) in reference to the traditional dish prepared with young Poke leaves and shoots, boiled, drained, then cooked with salt and bacon grease.
+Cooking it this way, by boiling only the meristematic shoots and tips, and discarding the water, ensures its safe consumption.
 It was, and for many still is, as much a staple of the Appalachian diet as collards or hoe cakes.
 Poke has been a prominent food source and medicinal to indigenous Americans since long before the arrival of even the earliest Appalachian settlers.
 Its namesake derives from the Algonquian “pocan,” a term given to plants producing red dye.
 It has assumed many names since then, many of which have referenced the plant’s vibrant color, including Red Weed, Red Berry, and Inkberry.
 Many know that the first draft of the Declaration of Independence was written in Pokeberry ink, but unfortunately much of the rich ethnobotanical history of Poke has been forgotten as it has become shrouded in misinformation.

 Poke’s value as a superfood and botanical medicine has been overshadowed by its potential toxicity and by its aggressive dispersal.
 Even to those who value them as an important component to their ecosystem as a native species, they are usually only discussed as a food source for birds because it’s berries are “not poisonous to birds.”
 Conversely, they are notorious for being “lethally toxic” to humans.
 On the contrary, Phytolacca berries are no more poisonous to humans as to birds.
 Only the seeds of the berries are toxic.
 The flesh, or mesocarp, of the berries, are completely non-toxic, and are high in antioxidants, particularly the beta-cyanin that gives it its vibrant pink hue.
 When birds consume the berries they spit out the toxic seeds in pellets.
 Humans can safely consume the berries in precisely the same way - the berries are completely safe consumed raw and in large quantities, as long as no seeds are swallowed.